 How to Remove Skin Tags

-- Cryotherapy: This method involves freezing the skin tag with liquid nitrogen, causing it to fall off over time.
+• Cryotherapy: This method involves freezing the skin tag with liquid nitrogen, causing it to fall off over time.

-- Electrocautery: In this procedure, the skin tag is burned off using heat from an electrical current.
-Your veterinarian will advise you on the best removal option based on your dog’s health and the characteristics of the skin tag.
+• Electrocautery: In this procedure, the skin tag is burned off using heat from an electrical current.

-How to Prevent Skin Tags in Dogs
+What are the Best Ways to Prevent Skin Tags in Dogs?

 Maintaining Skin Health